Since the beginning of the project, we have managed to:

 C.1 Increasing the effectiveness of Natura 2000 sites management

-More than 16,000 species records were obtained through the verification of the occurrence of species and habitats, coordinated and methodologically led by the Daphne – Institute of Applied Ecology.
-We focused on Natura 2000 sites where up-to-date information on conservation targets was missing.
-The verification process lasted three years and involved 80 experts.
-The data were uploaded to the Comprehensive Information System of the State Nature Conservancy of the Slovak Republic and are also available in this clear map-based database.
 We are currently working on establishing a system for evaluating the effectiveness of management programmes for 20 Sites of Community Importance.
-In cooperation with national park administrations, land managers, and the State Nature Conservancy, we are preparing a unified system for recording management measures for both forest and non-forest habitats and species.
-This work also includes uploading data from 20 sites into the State Nature Conservancy database and linking them with monitoring data.
-The aim is to ensure more precise recording of implemented measures and an accurate evaluation of their effects on species and habitats of European importance that are listed as conservation targets in protected areas.
+In cooperation with national park administrations, land managers and the State Nature Conservancy of the Slovak Republic, we are preparing a unified system for recording management measures for both forest and non-forest habitats and species.
+This work also includes transferring data from 20 sites into the database of the State Nature Conservancy of the Slovak Republic and linking it with monitoring data.
+The aim is to achieve more accurate records of implemented measures and an exact evaluation of their impact on species and habitats of European importance, which are listed as conservation objectives in protected areas.

 C.2 Monitoring and evaluation of conservation target features status at sites level